 choose between brief or full representation based on number of levels.

-, no legend data is added and no legend is drawn.
+If False, no legend data is added and no legend is drawn.

 Kind of plot to draw, corresponding to a seaborn relational plot.

-Options are {scatter
+Options are {scatter and line}.

 Height (in inches) of each facet.
-See also: aspect
+See also: aspect.

-Aspect ratio of each facet, so that aspect * height
+Aspect ratio of each facet, so that aspect * height gives the width

 of each facet in inches.

-Dictionary of other keyword arguments to pass to FacetGrid
+Dictionary of other keyword arguments to pass to FacetGrid.

-Grouping variable identifying sampling units.
+dataGrouping variable identifying sampling units.
 When used, a separate line will be drawn for each unit with appropriate semantics, but no legend entry will be added.
 Useful for showing distribution of experimental replicates when exact identities are not needed.

 Other keyword arguments are passed through to the underlying plotting function.

-An object managing one or more subplots that correspond to conditional data subsets with convenient methods for batch-setting of axes attributes.
+FacetGridAn object managing one or more subplots that correspond to conditional data subsets with convenient methods for batch-setting of axes attributes.

 Examples

-These examples will illustrate only some of the functionality that relplot()
+These examples will illustrate only some of the functionality that relplot() is capable of.
+For more information, consult the examples for scatterplot() and lineplot(), which are used when kind="scatter" or kind="line", respectively.

-(the default style of plot), we will use the “tips” dataset:
+To illustrate kind="scatter" (the default style of plot), we will use the “tips” dataset:

 tips = sns.load_dataset("tips")